Sly-Ry/Food-Fest/README.md

 Progressive Web Application (PWA)

 ## Definitions
+Minification
+    - the process of taking our code and removing all unnecessary characters and whitespace without any loss of functionality in an attempt to save file space.

 lazy loading
     - defer loading certain assets until they're needed by the application.

+image compression
+    - Compression will take the data that makes up the image and decrease the image's overall size, with minimal loss to the image's integrity.
+    Lossy image compression: refers to the fact that some of the image data is lost during compression.
+    - Once an image has used lossy compression, you cannot reverse the process due to this loss of data.
+    - The data lost will normally result in almost unnoticeable changes in image quality most of the time.

+Page abandonment
+    - occurs when a user leaves a webpage without completing the task they set out to do.

 paint
     - occurs when content is loaded on the browser screen
     - contentful paint: which means when any content is loaded
     - meaningful paint: which occurs when the primary content becomes visible.

-Page abandonment
-    - occurs when a user leaves a webpage without completing the task they set out to do.

 Progressive Web Applications (PWAs)
     - blend the benefits of a traditional browser experience with those of a mobile application.
     - PWAs can ensure applications work without an internet connection by using the Service Worker and Cache APIs to cache assets and API responses.